Unlinked Brand Mentions: Why They Matter More in The Age of AI

 The idea that mentions could count is not new.
 Google was granted a patent describing "express links" and "implied links," where an implied link is a reference to a resource without an actual hyperlink.
 A patent is not proof of use, and Google's public position is that an unlinked mention is not a link, but the concept shows the thinking is on the table.
 Ahrefs covers the unlinked-mention debate in detail.

 What Google has confirmed is that off-site reputation matters, and that it builds a picture of entities from across the web.
-A brand mentioned consistently in relevant, trusted contexts looks more like a real, authoritative entity.
+A brand mentioned consistently in relevant, trusted contexts looks more like a real, authoritative entity, which is the whole case for brand mentions for SEO.
 That is the mechanism worth caring about, not a mythical mention-to-rank pipeline.

 The mechanism worth understanding is entities.
 Google builds a model of your brand as an entity from everything it reads across the web, and consistent mentions in relevant contexts strengthen that model.
-The more the web associates your brand with a topic, the more confidently a search engine can connect you to it.
-Semrush walks through finding and using these mentions.
+The more the web associates your brand with a topic, the more confidently a search engine can connect the two.

 This is why a mention in a topically relevant article does more than a mention in a random one, even with no link in either.
 Co-occurrence teaches the search engine, and the language model, what you are known for.
 A supplement brand named alongside clinical-study language reads differently than the same brand in a generic business listing.